- Earn an average of £15 per hour

 Working in Australia

 There are plenty of jobs available across Australia, and our expert team will help you find the role best suited to your skills, interests, and experience.
-Using the online jobs database, you’ll have access to over 1,500 vacancies at any one time, so you won’t have any problem finding the right job for you.
+Using the online jobs database, you’ll have access to over 1,500 vacancies at any one time, so you will be working in no time!
 There are plenty of positions on offer to skilled workers, but typical areas of employment will be in the following:

 Bars, cafes, restaurants, and hotels provide a variety of different jobs for travellers.
 You could find yourself working on the reception desk of a swanky hotel, helping out in a busy restaurant kitchen, waiting on tables at a popular cafe, or mixing cocktails at the best bar in town!
 It totally depends what skills and experience you have as to the role you’ll end up in, but generally hospitality jobs are fun and sociable – and suited to those with brilliant people skills.